Killed U.S. Troops & Civilian Totals

 The below snapshot of the CA War – Honduras

 New finding from ON GUARD magazine, Vol. II, Issue 2, No. 6, 1987.
 Tells the story of a mother wanting answers regarding her sons mysterious death in Honduras.
-Ms. Eva Lee demanded answers regarding her son Craig Lee’s apparent drowning accident on August 7, 1987 in Honduras.
+Ms. Eva Lee demanded answers regarding her son SPC Craig Lee’s apparent drowning accident on August 7, 1987 in Honduras.
 The article details other deaths of U.S. military in and around Honduras before mid 1987.
 Alleged operations into Nicaragua, page 10.

 ON GUARD magazine June 1987 cover 1